 All current SIP accounts are listed under SIP accounts.
 For registered accounts, the colored circle lets you know the status.

 The account is successfully registered with the SIP server.

 There is a problem with the account.
 Possible reasons can be authorization failure, that the account credentials are wrong, or that the SIP server can't find the account.

 The peer to peer (default) account is an automatically created account.
 You can delete it if you create at least one other account and set that account as default.
-The default account is always used when a VAPIX Application Programming Interface (API) call is made without specifying which SIP account to call from. + Add account: Click to create a new SIP account.
-Active: Select to be able to use the account.
-Make default: Select to make this the default account.
-There must be a default account, and there can only be one default account.
-Answer automatically: Select to automatically answer an incoming call.
-Prioritize IPv6 over IPv4 : Select to prioritize IPv6 addresses over IPv4 addresses.
+The default account is always used when a VAPIX[®] Application Programming Interface (API) call is made without specifying which SIP account to call from.

+\top Add account: Click to create a new SIP account.

+- Active: Select to be able to use the account. - Make default: Select to make this the default account.
+There must be a default account, and there can only be one default account. - Answer automatically: Select to automatically answer an incoming call. - Prioritize IPv6 over IPv4 : Select to prioritize IPv6 addresses over IPv4 addresses.
 This is useful when you connect to peer-to-peer accounts or domain names that resolve in both IPv4 and IPv6 addresses.
-You can only prioritize IPv6 for domain names that are mapped to IPv6 addresses.
-Name: Enter a descriptive name.
+You can only prioritize IPv6 for domain names that are mapped to IPv6 addresses. - Name: Enter a descriptive name.
 This can, for example, be a first and last name, a role, or a location.
-The name is not unique.
-User ID: Enter the unique extension or phone number assigned to the device.
-Peer-to-peer: Use for calls to SIP devices outside the local network, through a SIP server.
-Domain: If available, enter the public domain name.
-It will be shown as part of the SIP address when calling other accounts.
-Password: Enter the password associated with the SIP account for authenticating against the SIP server.
-Authentication ID: Enter the authentication ID.
-Caller ID: The name which is presented to the recipient of calls from the device.
-Registrar: Enter the IP address for the registrar.
-Transport mode: Select the SIP transport mode for the account: UPD, TCP, or TLS.
-TLS version (only with transport mode TLS): Select the version of TLS to use.
+The name is not unique. - User ID: Enter the unique extension or phone number assigned to the device. - Peer-to-peer: Use for direct calls to another SIP device on the local network. - Registered: Use for calls to SIP devices outside the local network, through a SIP server. - Domain: If available, enter the public domain name.
+It will be shown as part of the SIP address when calling other accounts. - Password: Enter the password associated with the SIP account for authenticating against the SIP server. - Authentication ID: Enter the authentication ID used for authenticating against the SIP server.
+If it is the same as the user ID, you don't need to enter the authentication ID. - Caller ID: The name which is presented to the recipient of calls from the device. - Registrar: Enter the IP address for the registrar. - Transport mode: Select the SIP transport mode for the account: UPD, TCP, or TLS. - TLS version (only with transport mode TLS): Select the version of TLS to use.
 Versions v1.2 and v1.3 are the most secure.
-Automatic selects the most secure version that the system can handle.
-Media encryption (only with transport mode TLS): Select the verify the server certificate.
-Secondary SIP server fails.
-Select the size for certificate.
-Verify server certificate (only with transport mode TLS): Select the verify the server certificate.
-Secondary SIP server fails.
-SiP secure: Select the use Secure Session Initiation Protocol (SI Proxies Proxy: Click to add a proxy.
-Prioritize: If you have added two or more proxies, click to prioritize them.
-Server address: Enter the IP address of the SIP proxy server.
-Username: If required, enter the username for the SIP proxy server.
-Password: If required, enter the password for the SIP proxy server.
-Video () View area: Select the view area to use for video calls.
-If you select none, the native view is used.
-Resolution: Select the resolution to use for video calls.
-The resolution affects the required bandwidth.
+Automatic selects the most secure version that the system can handle. - Media encryption (only with transport mode TLS): Select the type of encryption for media (audio and video) in SIP calls. - Certificate (only with transport mode TLS): Select a certificate. - Verify server certificate (only with transport mode TLS): Check to verify the server certificate. - Secondary SIP server: Turn on if you want the device to try to register on a secondary SIP server if registration on the primary SIP server fails. - SIP secure: Select to use Secure Session Initiation Protocol (SIPS).
+SIPS uses the TLS transport mode to encrypt traffic. - Proxies - + Proxy: Click to add a proxy. - Prioritize: If you have added two or more proxies, click to prioritize them.

+- Server address: Enter the IP address of the SIP proxy server. - Username: If required, enter the username for the SIP proxy server. - Password: If required, enter the password for the SIP proxy server.